And the story of another Knoxville Hootenanny, the strangest concert of 1964

 Stretching the folk idea to its limits, and maybe beyond, was 33-year-old New Orleans clarinetist Pete Fountain, performing with his band the instrumental tune “Put on Your Old Gray Bonnet,” as well as “Lady Be Good.”
 A local reporter described it as “progressive jazz.”

-One of the most recognizable performers to UT students was Sheb Wooley, who most knew as a TV cowboy star who’d had speaking roles in several movies, including High Noon, but better known more recently as scout Pete Nolan in the primetime Western series “Rawhide.”
+One of the most recognizable performers to UT students was Sheb Wooley, whom most knew as a TV cowboy star who’d had speaking roles in several movies, including High Noon, but better known more recently as scout Pete Nolan in the primetime Western series “Rawhide.”
 When it started, Wooley was more famous than his co-star, Clint Eastwood.
 He was also a singer, and in 1964 some college kids may have known him best for a hit song, a novelty piece in ’58 called “Purple People Eater.”
 Onstage, he dressed like his cowboy character, and was one of the few targeted by autograph seekers.

 Vaughn Meader was, three months earlier, one of the most popular comedians in America, known for his spot-on impersonations of John Kennedy.
 The young president was a fan, himself.
 But Meader was only 27 when his career had ended the previous Nov.
 22. Nobody wanted to make fun of an assassinated president.
 Meader was trying some different kinds of comedy in Knoxville.
 It still wasn’t clear any of it was going to work.
 He told jokes about Barry Goldwater and John Glenn.

 Bill Monroe, hailed in retrospect as the inventor of bluegrass, was there.
 The mandolinist was then 51, no longer young and raw and surprising, but not yet acknowledged as an American legend.
-According to country-music scholar Paul Campbell, Monroe and his band, which at the time included Del McCoury and Bill Keith, both virtuosos and future stars in their own right, had been in Knoxville that week anyway, performing with Monroe on the Cas Walker show a couple of days before.
+According to country-music scholar Paul Campbell, Monroe and his band, which at the time included Del McCoury and Bill Keith, both virtuosos and future stars in their own right, had been in Knoxville that week anyway, performing on the Cas Walker show a couple of days before.
 Apparently Keith was sympathetic with the boycott, and in any case neither he nor McCoury performed with Monroe on “Hootenanny.”
 Monroe found a couple of Knoxville musicians, banjoist Joe Drumwright and fiddler Benny Williams, to take their place.
 Monroe’s vigorous, uncompromising years had been in the 1940s, and in the 1960s, he was relaxing his ideas about what constituted true bluegrass, playing around with pop music and featuring a female lead singer.
 The blonde mentioned in news stories appears to have been Bessie Lee Mauldin, whose status as Monroe’s girlfriend was then a secret known mainly to his band.
 A News-Sentinel reporter called them a “folk-singing group.”
 Their tunes included “Gotta Travel On.”

 Mother Maybelle Carter had once been a significant third of the original 1927 Carter Family whose records put country on the popular-music map, but at 54 she didn’t turn many heads in Knoxville.
-She was leading her reconstituted Carter Family, including her three daughters, including June, then 34, before she got involved with Johnny Cash.
+She was leading her reconstituted Carter Family, with her three daughters, including June, then 34, before she got involved with Johnny Cash.
 The Carters had lived in Knoxville about 14 or 15 years before; some in the audience may have remembered when the Carters signed records at Sears, or helped open gas stations on Kingston Pike.
 On “Hootenanny,” they wore coordinated blue jumpers and sang “It Takes a Worried Man.”

 What’s striking about local newspaper coverage of the event is the lack of obvious reverence toward either Bill Monroe or Maybelle Carter.
 They’re legends today, considered seminal figures in the evolution of one of the most popular forms or American culture.
 By 1964, they’d already accomplished everything that makes them immortals, in Halls of Fame meriting significant portions of the recent Ken Burns documentary, Country Music.